jeffpar/pcjs/tools/pc/README.md

 ### Hard Disk Examples

 `pc.js` initially built only 10Mb hard disk images, because 10Mb drives (with 306 cylinders, 4 heads, and 17 sectors/track) were fully supported by both the PC XT (as a type 3 drive) *and* the PC AT (as a type 1 drive).

-However, I later decided to add support for 20Mb drives (with 615 cylinders instead of 306), even though only the PC AT and later machines natively supported such a drive.
-Another minor issue with 20Mb drives is that our *buildDiskFromFiles()* function in [diskinfo.js](/machines/pcx86/modules/v3/diskinfo.js) only knows how to build FAT12 images (there's no support for building FAT16 or FAT32 images yet), which means that the resulting drive must use a rather large (8K) cluster size, instead of the more typical (2K) cluster size that PC DOS 3.x preferred.
-But still, any 20Mb disk image that `pc.js` builds should work fine -- as long as you don't try to use it with a PC XT.
+However, I eventually added support for larger drives (eg, 20Mb) as well.

 To test 20Mb support, I tried two scenarios:

  1. Running FDISK on a PC AT with PC DOS 3.00
  2. Running FDISK on a PC AT with PC DOS 2.00

-Here's scenario #1, using the new hard drive `--drivesize` option, which allows you to specify a drive capacity in *megabytes* (aka 1024 *kilobytes*, where 1 kilobyte is 1024 bytes):
+Here's scenario #1, using the new hard drive `--target` option, which allows you to specify a drive capacity in either *kilobytes* or *megabytes*:

-    ~/pcjs/tools/pc/disks % pc.js ibm5170 --drivesize=20
+    ~/pcjs/tools/pc/disks % pc.js ibm5170 --target=20M
     Press CTRL-D to enter command mode, CTRL-C to terminate pc.js

     Current date is Tue  8-01-2023